 Your product should solve a problem

-Even the best product is not going to be successful if it doesn’t solve a problem.
+Even the best product will not be successful if it doesn’t solve a problem.
 The market for the product will respond to a product it has been looking for.
-Meeting the need of the customer is very important.
+Meeting the need of the customer is significant.

-Leadership is not just having a vision for the company.
-It also involves being an example for the people you are leading.
-Leadership is essential in many aspects and also refers to attitude and work ethic.
+Leadership is not just having a vision for the company, but it also involves being an example for the people you are leading.
+Leadership is essential in many aspects and refers to attitude and work ethic.

 Find the best team